 Yes, it’s a very basic solution and one which can feel a bit like admitting defeat to your noisy neighbour but if that doesn’t bother you then a good pair of earplugs can do wonders for your sleep, completely blocking out loud music with ease.

-Obviously if your neighbour is playing loud music right now then it's neither possible nor practical to deal with it by nipping out to your local hardwear store and buying soundproofing materials to start an emergency midnight D.I.Y project, however if loud music is a persistant problem in your area then it is worth investing in soundproofing.
+Obviously, if your neighbour is playing loud music right now then it’s neither possible nor practical to deal with it by nipping out to your local hardware store and buying soundproofing materials to start an emergency midnight D.I.Y project, if loud music is a persistent problem in your area then it is worth investing in soundproofing.

-First of all work out how sound is getting into your home then choose a soundproofing solution which deals with your problem.
+First of all, work out how sound is getting into your home then choose a soundproofing solution which effectively blocks the bass noise.

-For example if sound is coming through your walls then you will need to soundproof your walls, if sound vibrations are coming through your door then you will need to soundproof your door (this can be done at a very low cost).
+For example, if the sound is coming through your walls then you will need to soundproof your walls, if sound vibrations are coming through your door then you will need to soundproof your door (this can be done at a very low cost).